 8. Ceremony & Awards Dinner: In Mid-March following the conclusion of the Winter

 Classic Event at 5pm at Capt.
-Jack’s Restaurant on Sodus Point, NY (only if 1,000 or more
+Jack's on Sodus Point or the alternative announced location.

 a.
 First, second & third place winners in the Tournament must be present at the

 awards ceremony with their fish by 3pm to be eligible to receive prize(s) and/or

 money.
 A Prime Rib dinner will be included for the Top 3 winners in each category and

 a guest (other dinner options available upon request, additional dinner tickets

 available).
 Other placements do not need to be present but are

 b.
 Top (3) placing fish in every category must be kept and brought to the

 awards ceremony for inspection, verification, pictures, and possible mounting.
 If any Top 3